William Earl Dodge Stokes: Early life

 Stokes was born in New York City on May 22, 1852.
-He was the son of James Boulter and Caroline (née Phelps) Stokes; brother of Anson Phelps Stokes and Olivia Eggleston Phelps Stokes.
-One of his grandfathers was London merchant Thomas Stokes, one of the 13 founders of the London Missionary Society, and Anson Stokes later actively supported the American Bible Society, the American Tract Society and the American Peace Society.
+He was the son of James Boulter and Caroline (née Phelps) Stokes; brother of Anson Phelps Stokes, Caroline Phelps Stokes, and Olivia Eggleston Phelps Stokes.
+His paternal grandfather was London merchant Thomas Stokes, one of the 13 founders of the London Missionary Society, and Anson Stokes later actively supported the American Bible Society, the American Tract Society and the American Peace Society.
 His other grandfather, Anson Greene Phelps, was a New York merchant, born in Connecticut and descended from an old Massachusetts family.

 Stokes was a member of the Yale College Class of 1874.
 He helped purchase a corner plot at the corner of Prospect and Trumbull streets in New Haven, Connecticut, where the first Hall for Wolf's Head Society was erected in 1884.
 Stokes was an honorary member of the society, founded in 1883, tapped with a number of alumni who assisted the upstart students.